 Viking Caves

-However, since 2009 tourists are not allowed to enter the caves and boats cannot approach.
-For this reason we didn’t include this beach in our tour since we considered it futile simply to pass by without entering the caves.
+However, since 2009, tourists have not been allowed to enter the caves, and boats cannot approach.
+For this reason, we didn’t include this beach in our tour since we considered it futile simply to pass by without entering the caves.

 Mosquito Island